 The statue of Achilles

-The statue of “Dying Achilles” is the work of the German sculptor Ernst Gustav Herter, Professor of Sculpture at the Berlin Academy, which represents Achilles dying trying to pull the arrow out of his heel.
+The statue of “Dying Achilles” is the German sculptor Ernst Gustav Herter, Professor of Sculpture at the Berlin Academy, representing Achilles dying trying to pull the arrow out of his heel.

-The statue of “Victorious Achilles” which was placed in the Achilleion at the Kaiser’s wish is the largest statue of the Achilleion, representing Achillies at the moment of his victory.
+The statue of “Victorious Achilles,” which was placed in the Achilleion at the Kaiser’s wish, is the largest statue of the Achilleion, representing Achilles at the moment of his victory.